wpmetabox/docs/_docs/shortcode.md

 Attribute|Description
 ---|---
-`meta_key`|The meta key, same as field ID.
+`id`|The field ID.
 Required.
+Prior to version 4.17.0, this attribute was `meta_key`.
-`post_id`|The post ID.
+`object_id`|The object ID.
 Optional.
-If not defined, then the current post ID is used.
+If not defined, then the current object ID is used.
+Prior to version 4.17.0, this attribute was `post_id`.
+`attribute`|Get a single attribute from the field value (such as URL of the image or term slug).
+The field value is get with the [rwmb_get_value()](/rwmb-get-value/) helper function.
+This works only when the value is an array.
+Available since version 4.17.0.

 This shortcode works exactly like [rwmb_the_value()](/rwmb-the-value/) function with the same parameters.